bigOconstant/RustTetris/CODE_OF_CONDUCT.md

 # Code of Conduct

 There is no COD.
-I believe COD's are almost ever necessary.
+I believe COD's are mostly never necessary.